cell2fire/Cell2Fire/docsrc/source/rstfiles/HarvestedCells.rst

 Illustrations 1:
 ----------------
-For our 1st illustration we save our harvestedCells.csv file with just one harvested cell.
+For our 1st illustration we save our harvestedCells.csv file with just three harvested cells.
 We have take the year number and cell numbers as 1,936,976,1056.
-Once we save the harvestedCells.csv file with the following inputs we can parse them using our program.
-The command for our program with their respective inputs is as shown below.
+Once we save the harvestedCells.csv file with the following command:

 Input Command: